yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 ## Testing View Controller

-We have already seen the app works, but let me add a unit test for `WeatherTablerViewController`.
+We have already seen the app works, but let me add a unit test for `WeatherTableViewController`.
 We are going to check the view controller starts fetching weather data when the view appears.
 In this test, we will see the concept of [mocking](https://en.wikipedia.org/wiki/Mock_object).

-Add `WeatherTablerViewControllerSpec.swift` to `SwinjectSimpleExampleTests` with the following content.
+Add `WeatherTableViewControllerSpec.swift` to `SwinjectSimpleExampleTests` with the following content.

-**WeatherTablerViewControllerSpec.swift**
+**WeatherTableViewControllerSpec.swift**

     import Quick
     import Nimble
     import Swinject
     @testable import SwinjectSimpleExample

-    class WeatherTablerViewControllerSpec: QuickSpec {
+    class WeatherTableViewControllerSpec: QuickSpec {
         class MockNetwork: Networking {
             var requestCount = 0